stemat1954/Nod-Standard-Lib/README.md

 10. A proxy is a kind of reference entity that joins to an object at runtime.
 A proxy isn't an object, it's an alias, and as an alias it can generally be used wherever it's joined object can be used.
 11. A formula is an expression enclosed by double-quotes.
 A formula "calculates" a single object value using syntax that follows traditional operator and function call syntax.
 Formulas are translated into equivalent method calls and the language of formulas is completely extensible.
 Here is a formula that calculates the tangent of x using sine and cosine methods:&nbsp;&nbsp;&nbsp;&nbsp;"sin(x)/cos(x)"
 12. Operators in formulas are delimited by vertical bars ||.  __Nod__ has 3 intrinsic (non-formula) operators:  _join_, _assign_, and _as_.  _join_ is associated with the lexical token ->.  _assign_ is associated with the lexical token <=.  _as_ is associated with the same lexical keyword.
 Of the three, only _join_ can't be written as an equivalent method call sequence.
+13. __Nod__ supports generic programming using special rules for names and references.
+An identifier that has embedded angle brackets <> is a generic name or adhoc reference that incorporates configurable definition factors.
+This is an advanced topic that resists summary, but the main take-away is that angle-brackets in the code mean generic compile-time configuration.

 That's it.
 For more information, dive into the Design Reference.
 It's all there.